Why Is Recycling Good For The Economy? ♻️ – And Is It Always?

 “UNSW Business School professor of economics Richard Holden said if there was a shift towards consumers buying fewer groceries it was likely they were forgoing purchases of unnecessary items.
 This would benefit workers by leaving them with more money to spend on things they actually need while not adding to the growing amount of food waste across the nation, he said.”

 “It’s hard to believe there will be a macroeconomic effect from plastic bag bans,” Professor Holden said.”

-In general – there are lots of good reasons why recycling is good for the economy – just as much as it is good for the environment!
+In conclusion, I suppose you will have as many opinions as you have economists.
+And in general, there are lots of good reasons why recycling is good for the economy – just as much as it is good for the environment!